georgebabarus/magento-filesystem-extension/docs/README.rst

 .. warning::

     All extension are available on `Magento Marketplace <https://marketplace.magento.com/>`_.
-    `Read more about what you should purchase and install <https://docs.magento.asset42.com/en/latest/extension/installation.html>`_
+    `Read more about what you should purchase and install for your scenario <https://docs.magento.asset42.com/en/latest/extension/installation.html>`_

 * Bb_Storage is the core module implementing most of business logic: